 Students may enjoy spelling words using different modalities.
 They can write words using salt or sand trays.
 They can use paintbrushes and water to make words outside, on brick walls or pavement.
 They may enjoy using sidewalk chalk to create words.
 Markers and mini-whiteboards or chalk and mini-chalkboards are other ways to practice words.
 Students can also build words using magnetic letters or letter tiles.

-Educators may wish to introduce new spelling words by teaching students word families.
+Educators may wish to introduce new spelling words by teaching students to word families.
 Word families are groups of words that share a common feature.
 For example, they may have the same ending.
 Students can learn an ending such as “ay,” then practice spelling words like “play,” “say,” and “day.”
 The next step may be to have students use their knowledge of “ay” words to create new words like “played,” “saying,” “days.”

 The introduction of word families will be very dependent on students’ skill level and learning needs.
 Beginning writers may be able to learn word families such as “at” and “it.”
 Educators can model how to create “at” using magnetic letters.
 They can then add a letter, such as ‘c,’ to the beginning of the word ending to make the word “cat.”
-Once appropriately modelled, students can begin building words with the magnetic letters, learning how to switch the first letter to create new words, like “bat” and “sat.”
+Once appropriately modeled, students can begin building words with the magnetic letters, learning how to switch the first letter to create new words, like “bat” and “sat.”

 Students who are ready for more challenging words can learn word families such as “ight.”
 A word ending like this may require direct teaching, given the silent letters that students may be unfamiliar with.
 Students may also require explicit teaching to learn a word family such as “eat.”
 The challenging part is the different sounds “eat” make, depending on whether the letters are in a word like “great” or a word like “beat.”

-There are many rules students need to learn in order to spell words correctly.
+There are many rules students need to learn to spell words correctly.
 Additionally, there are exceptions to rules that students also need to learn.
 Educators may wish to use phrases like “i before e except after c” to help students remember the rule for spelling words like “receive” and “believe.”
 Then there are exceptions to learn, like “weight” and “height.”

 Writers who have mastered consonant-vowel-consonant words, like “rat” and “bit,” may be ready to learn about long vowel sounds.
 Educators can introduce the silent ‘e’ and teach students how it changes vowel sounds from short to long.
 Students can practice changing “rat” to “rate” and “bit” to “bite.”
 Learning this rule opens up many more words students can add to their spelling repertoire.

-For words that students are having difficulty remembering how to spell, the use of a mnemonic may be helpful.
+For words that students are having difficulty remembering how to spell, using a mnemonic may be helpful.
 They can use a mnemonic where each letter in a word stands for something.
 For example, to remember how to spell “because,” students can use the phrase, “Big Elephants Can Always Understand Small Elephants.”
 To remember how to spell “rhythm,” students can memorize the phrase, “Rhythm Helps Your Two Hips Move.”
 Students may enjoy creating their own phrases to help them remember how to spell words they find particularly challenging.

 There are many ways to support students with spelling.
 Educators can use a variety of activities and strategies, embedded into their language program and using cross-curricular connections, to help students learn how to spell words correctly.